Frequently Asked Questions

 While WED/RLS is most often diagnosed in middle-aged individuals, the disease affects people of all ages.
 Adults can usually trace their symptoms back to their childhood and often remember hearing things like "those are growing pains" or "quit wiggling so much."
 Evidence connecting WED/RLS and attention deficit/hyperactivity disorder (ADHD) is growing.

-To learn more, read Children & RLS.
+To learn more, read our handout: Children & RLS, available to Foundation Members, join today!

 6. Is WED/RLS hereditary?